cs231n/cs231n.github.io/neural-networks-2.md

 U,S,V = np.linalg.svd(cov)
 ```

-where the columns of `U` are the eigenvectors and `S` is a 1-D array of the singular values (which are equal to the eigenvalues squared since `cov` is symmetric and positive semi-definite).
+where the columns of `U` are the eigenvectors and `S` is a 1-D array of the singular values.
 To decorrelate the data, we project the original (but zero-centered) data into the eigenbasis:

 ```python
 Xrot = np.dot(X, U) # decorrelate the data